Surfix/snow-pc/README.md

 ##  TODO
 - [x] Add ground segmentation function to the filtering module
 - [x] Refactor the modeling module
-- [x] Complete surface segmation function to the filtering module
+- [x] Complete surface segmentation function to the filtering module
 - [] pc2correctedDEM and pc2snow
 - [] Add a function for combining LiDAR and photogrammetry point clouds